-The 4plus Biotinylated Goat Anti-Rabbit IgG (Mouse and rat adsorbed) is intended for use in either manual or automated Immunohistochemistry (IHC) staining protocols using a horseradish peroxidase (HRP) or alkaline phosphatase (AP) streptavidin-conjugate two-step application method.
-This streptavidin-conjugate detection is designed for the detection of rabbit IgG primary antibodies bound to target antigens in the formalin-fixed, paraffinembedded (FFPE) tissues during the IHC staining process.
-The clinical interpretation of any staining or its absence should be complemented by morphological studies and proper controls and should be evaluated within the context of the patient's clinical history and other diagnostic tests by a qualified pathologist.
+The 4plus Biotinylated Universal Goat Link is intended for use in either manual or automated Immunohistochemistry (IHC) staining protocols using a horseradish peroxidase (HRP) or alkaline phosphatase (AP) streptavidin-conjugate two-step application method.
+This streptavidin-conjugate detection is designed for the detection of mouse IgG and/or rabbit IgG primary antibodies bound to target antigens in the formalin-fixed, paraffin-embedded (FFPE) tissues during the IHC staining process.
+The clinical interpretation of any staining or its absence should be evaluated within the context of the patient's clinical history and other diagnostic tests by a qualified pathologist.